ChunlingHan/ChunlingHan.github.io/index.md

 **College Students' Independent Innovation Plan Research Project**.
 Designed a security enhancement for Android APPs using re-packing technique.

-**Attended the 2014 Summer Camp of Fudan University for outstanding Computer Science undergraduates.**
+**Attended the 2014 Summer Camp of Fudan University for outstanding Computer Science undergraduates**.

 ### Research Experience
 **Research Assistent** at State Key Laboratory of Information Security, Institute of Information Engieering, CAS in UCAS.
 (2016-2018, 2018-2021)

 **Security Engineer Intern** in Lenovo Global Security Lab (12/2020-03/2021).